epiverse-trace/blueprints/blueprints.md

 ## Guidelines

-The recommendations below aim to cover the most important aspects of the development of Epiverse-TRACE.
+The recommendations below aim to cover the most important aspects of the development of _Epiverse-TRACE_.
 For simplicity, we distinguish _users_ from _developers_ according to the type of contributions they make to a software project: _developers_ create content (code and documentation), while _users_ advise, test, and provide feedback on content.
 User-bases will be project-dependent but would typically include field epidemiologists or public health officers.

 Our blueprints is defined by 7 key aspects/principles: